spec-framework/documentation/output/book.md

 The first UI is now done\.
-The result can be seen by performing the following snippet:
+The result can be seen by executing the following snippet of code:
 `ModelList new openWithSpec`\.